Implementing a Risk and Control Self-Assessment (RCSA) Framework: Best Practices & Case Study

 What is Risk and Control Self-Assessment?

 RCSA stands for Risk and Control Self-Assessment.
-RCSA is as a systematic process to identify, evaluate, and manage risks and internal control environment across their operations.
+RCSA is a systematic process to identify, evaluate, and manage risks and the internal control environment across business operations.
 It entails a thorough examination of potential risks that could impede the achievement of business objectives.
 This also includes an assessment of their likelihood and impact, and an evaluation of existing controls designed to mitigate them.

-The RCSA process facilitates the identification of control gaps, control weaknesses, and the implementation of action plans and corrective actions to enhance risk management practices.
-This ensures regulatory compliance and promotes a proactive risk aware culture within the organisation.
+The RCSA process facilitates the identification of control gaps and the implementation of action plans and corrective actions to enhance risk management practices.
+It aligns the organisation’s risk profile with its risk appetite and risk strategy, ensures regulatory compliance, and promotes a proactive risk-aware culture.

-An RCSA is not solely a “business-driven” risk and control self-assessment, though.
-It also requires risk and control inventories, taxonomies, etc. Often, these frameworks lack maturity, resulting in significant additional work for all parties involved in establishing and integrating the framework.
-This underscored the need to transform the risk assessment framework presented in the following case study.
+An RCSA is not solely a business-driven self-assessment.
+It also requires well-structured risk and control inventories and taxonomies.
+Many frameworks lack maturity in this area, which creates significant additional work for the teams involved in establishing and integrating the framework.
+This underscores the need to transform the risk assessment approach presented in the following case study.

 Why is an RCSA required?